Ocimum kilimandscharicum

 • Height: from 60 to 120 cm (in tropical conditions it can reach 2 m).

-Useful properties and application:
+Beneficial properties and applications:

 1. Medicinal properties:

-2. Culinary uses:
+2. Culinary use:

 Growing and care.